 This microcredential represents the growth mindset that students need to persevere through the learning process.
 The growth mindset of the self-assessment provides students with the evidence that will help them to identify ways to improve their work or ways to set goals for further learning.
 Student goals should be explicit and are like a road map to improvement.

-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting student to self feedback.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting student to self feedback.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

-The skills this badge represents go beyond occasionally having learners complete a self-assessment.
-Instead, this badge focuses on educators' ability to provide regular, ongoing opportunities for learners to reflect on learning objectives and success criteria, evaluate their own understanding and skill level, and make goals and plans to close that gap.
+The skills this microcredential represents go beyond occasionally having learners complete a self-assessment.
+Instead, this microcredential focuses on educators' ability to provide regular, ongoing opportunities for learners to reflect on learning objectives and success criteria, evaluate their own understanding and skill level, and make goals and plans to close that gap.

-Educators who earn this badge have students who:
+Educators who earn this microcredential have students who:

 - continually assess what they need to know, what they don’t know and how to ask for the help to guide their learning

 - set goals that will propel them on their individual learning path

 - ask questions, volunteer to answer questions, model work, etc.